 We cleared time from less important issues with the help of art of saying “no”, “buying” time, delegating tasks.
 Now the most important thing: what tasks are the most important from those that remained?

 Try to remember or write down in the diary the tasks that you performed yesterday.
 Highlight the tasks of the highest priority.
 Perhaps all the tasks will seem important for you.

-But “priority” means “being the first” (prior means “the first” in Latin language).
+But “priority” means “being the first” (prior means “the first” in the Latin language).
 All the cases can not be equally important.
-If we call all the cases priority, the term “priority” itself lose its meaning.
+If we call all the cases priority, the term “priority” loses its meaning.